Style Guidance home

 Temporary Protected Status (TPS)

 Temporary Protected Status (TPS) is a US immigration status granted to noncitizens who flee their countries of origin due to ongoing war, environmental disasters, or other conditions that are deemed “extraordinary” and “temporary.”
 Recipients are protected from deportation and may work and live in the US as long as they have this status.
-If using the term, including a brief explanation on first reference can be helpful for clarity.
+If using the term, including a brief explanation on first reference, and tracking legal changes and challenges, can be helpful for clarity.
+Due to the potential ramifications of disclosing someone’s immigration status, it’s especially important to confirm with an individual that they are comfortable with the information being included in media coverage, and that its inclusion is necessary and relevant.

 unaccompanied migrant children (UMC)